peter88213/nvhelp-de/source/locations_menu.rst

 **Importieren locations from another project**

-Mit **Schauplätze > Importieren**, you can import a selection of locations from another project.
+Mit **Schauplätze > Importieren** kann man import a selection of locations from another project.
 First you select an XML file containing the location data.
 Then you select the locations you want to add to the current project.